- 1 onion

 - 600ml boiling water

 - 150g white basmati rice

 - 100g baby leaf spinach

-While the veg fry, peel and crush or grate the garlic.
+2. While the veg fry, peel and crush or grate the garlic.
 Peel and grate the ginger.
-Stir them into the veg with 1 heaped tbsp Bombay spice blend, 1 tbsp black onion seeds and curry leaves.
+Stir them into the veg with the Bombay spice blend, black onion seeds and curry leaves.
 Cook and stir for 1 min.

-Add the diced lamb to the pan and stir to mix, then pour in 300ml boiling water.
-Stir to mix well, pop on a lid (or use a baking tray if you don’t have a lid) and bring to the boil.
-Turn the heat down and simmer for 30 mins till the lamb is tender when pressed with a fork.
+3. Add the lamb to the pan and stir well to mix, then pour in 300ml boiling water.
+Stir to mix, pop on a lid (or use a baking tray if you don't have a lid) and bring to the boil.
+Turn the heat down and simmer for 30 mins till the lamb is tender.

-When the lamb is 15 mins away from being r eady, tip the rice into a sieve and rinse it under cold water.
+4. When the lamb is 15 mins away from being ready, tip the rice into a sieve and rinse it under cold water.
 Tip into a small pan, add a pinch of salt and pour in 300ml boiling water.
-Cover and bring to the boil, then turn the heat right down and very gently simmer for 8 mins till the rice has absorbed all the water.
-Take off the heat and leave in the pan, lid on, for 3-5 mins to steam the rice and finish cooking it.
+Cover and bring to the boil, then turn the heat right down and very gently simmer for 8 mins till the rice has absorbed all the water. take off the heat and leave in the pan, lid on, for 3-5 mins to steam the rice and finish cooking it.

-Fold the spinach into the curry to wilt it.
-Taste and add a pinch of salt if you think it needs it.
+5. Fork the spinach into the lamb curry to wilt it.
+Taste it and add a pinch of salt if you think it needs it.

-Fluff the rice with a fork and divide between a couple of warm plates.
-Top with the Bombay spiced lamb and serve.
+6. Fluff the rice with a fork and divide between 2 warm plates.
+Top with the Mumbai spiced lamb and serve.